Bùi Tiến Dũng (footballer, born 1995)

-Bùi Tiến Dũng ([ɓù:j tiə̌n zŭˀŋm], born 2 October 1995) is a Vietnamese professional footballer who plays as a defender for V.League 1 club Viettel and the Vietnam national team.
+Bùi Tiến Dũng ([ɓù:j tiə̌n zŭˀŋm], born 2 October 1995) is a Vietnamese professional footballer who plays as a centre back for V.League 1 club Viettel and the Vietnam national team.

 International career

 Tiến Dũng made his international debut against Cambodia on November 27, 2016.
 Coming on as a substitute in their 2–1 win.

 Dũng played for Vietnam in the 2018 AFC U-23 Championship.
-In the quarter-final against Iraq, which ended 3-3 after 120 minutes, Dũng succeeded in the final penalty, leading Vietnam to the semi-final.
+In the quarter-final against Iraq, which ended 3–3 after 120 minutes, Dũng succeeded in the final penalty, leading Vietnam to the semi-final.

-Vietnam later advanced to the final, where they lost 1-2 to Uzbekistan.
+Vietnam later advanced to the final, where they lost 1–2 to Uzbekistan.

 In the Asian Games 2018 in Palembang, Dũng was the one who made the pass from the home field, eventually assisting Nguyễn Văn Toàn's decisive goal against Syria on August 27.

-Bùi Tiến Dũng was also in Vietnam squad in the AFF Suzuki Cup 2018, where they ultimately lifted the trophy after defeating Malaysia 3-2 on aggregate.
+Bùi Tiến Dũng was also in Vietnam squad in the AFF Suzuki Cup 2018, where they ultimately lifted the trophy after defeating Malaysia 3–2 on aggregate.

-In the 2019 AFC Asian Cup's round of 16 against Jordan, Dũng successfully delivered the decisive penalty kick, helping Vietnam to win 4-2 in the penalty shoots-out.
+In the 2019 AFC Asian Cup's round of 16 against Jordan, Dũng successfully delivered the decisive penalty kick, helping Vietnam to win 4–2 in the penalty shoots-out.